attilaszuts/dscience-1/README.md

 Class announcements and student Q&A will be done via Moodle.
   * [Course site for ML1](https://ceulearning.ceu.edu/course/view.php?id=10606).

+### Actionable reading:
+The slides do not contain all information that is necessary for the course.
+Please follow the recommendations in the [reading material](reading_material.md) document.

 ### Syllabus and Schedule:

 ### ML #1